Veteran Readiness and Employment (VR&E)

 To get Veteran Readiness and Employment (VR&E) benefits and services, both of these must be true:

-If you were discharged with an other than honorable, bad conduct, or dishonorable discharge when you left the military, you can try to qualify for VR&E and other VA benefits by applying for either a discharge upgrade or a character of discharge review.
+If you were discharged with an other than honorable, bad conduct, or dishonorable discharge when you left the military, you can try to qualify for VR&E and other VA benefits by asking for a VA Character of Discharge review or applying for a discharge upgrade..

 Time limits